Classics-Craftworks/Better-Unpackables/README.md

 ## Versions

+> [!IMPORTANT]
-**For the mod version, [Fabric API](https://modrinth.com/mod/fabric-api) is required!**
+> [Fabric API](https://modrinth.com/mod/fabric-api) is required for the mod version of Better Uncraftables!
+> Make sure to install the correct version for the version of Minecraft & Better Uncraftables you are using.

 | Minecraft Version | Better Uncraftables Version |
 | :--: | :--: |
 | 1.21.2 | [v1.0.0](https://github.com/Classic36-Media/Better-Uncraftables/releases/tag/v1.0.0) |

-Versions for older game versions and snapshots can be found [here](https://github.com/Classic36-Media/Better-Uncraftables/wiki/Versions).
+Versions for older game updates and snapshots can be found [here](https://github.com/Classic36-Media/Better-Uncraftables/wiki/Versions).

 ## Support & Feature Requests
 Please open any support or feature requests [here on GitHub](https://github.com/Classic36-Media/Better-Uncraftables/issues/new/choose) or on Discord: